 A. Togay Koralturk, Best-Selling PMP Author

-Last updated on June 21, 2026
+Last updated on July 13, 2026

-6 min read
+7 min read

 On this page

 The PMP Exam Content Outline (ECO) is the official document PMI publishes to define what the exam tests.
-It groups every topic into three domains, breaks each domain into tasks (26 in total), and assigns each domain a weighting — the share of exam questions it accounts for.
+It groups every topic into three domains, breaks each domain into tasks (26 in total), and assigns each domain a weighting: the share of exam questions it accounts for.
 Nothing on the exam falls outside the ECO, which makes it the single most important reference for planning your study.

 PMI refreshes the ECO periodically to keep the exam aligned with how project management is actually practiced.
 The current outline, introduced in PMI's 2026 update, rebalanced the three domains and — most significantly — increased the weight of agile and hybrid ways of working.
 The sections below cover the domains and their weightings, what the update changed, and the exam format.